mrvautin/parsa/README.md

 - Validates IP (true/false)
 - Parses a URL query string into an Object
 - Validates Email address (true/false)
+- Extracts numbers and decimals from string
+- Extracts words from string

 ## Installation